Frequently Asked

 The North Shore is more than Pipeline and shrimp trucks.
 Here's what the locals actually do — including one experience that starts at Dillingham Airfield.

-Turtle Bay area of Oahu's North Shore
+Aerial view of Turtle Bay Resort on Oahu's North Shore

 12 min read